-What is the Asylum Process in the United States?
+What is the Asylum Process in the Arizona?

 An asylee or a person who receives asylum will get protection from having to return to their home country, will be authorized to work in the United States, can apply for a Social Security card, can request permission to travel overseas, and may be able to petition to bring family members to the country.
 Asylees can also become eligible for certain government programs such as Medicaid or Refugee Medical Assistance.